santidontsurf/osticket-prereqs/README.md

  <img alt="Screenshot 2025-05-30 at 10 16 20 AM" src="https://github.com/user-attachments/assets/79e09dcb-1e15-4534-87b0-1e265743a428" height="40%" width="40%"/>
 </p>
 <br />
-<p>After the VM is created in Windows App connect to it with the username and password created for the VM in Azure
+<p>After the VM is created in Windows App, connect to it with the username and password created for the VM in Azure
 </p>
 <p align="center"><img alt="Screenshot 2025-05-30 at 10 26 25 AM" src="https://github.com/user-attachments/assets/b3b56e1e-fbe7-4c7d-9ff2-33750fbbf1af" height="80%" width="80%" /></p>
 <br />
 <p>Once you have your VM open you will have to enable IIS (Internet Information Services).
-To do so, access the control panel then select uninstall a program.
-On the left, select "Turn windows features on or off".
-A new window appears with a list of features, scroll until you see "Internet Information Services" enable it, then click on the "+" icon next to it, then find World Wide Web Services and make sure it's checked as well, and clink on the "+" icon next to it, then find Application Development Features and make sure it's checked as well, click "+", and make sure CGI is checked, then press OK to apply the changes.
+To do so, access the control panel and then select uninstall a program.
+On the left, select "Turn Windows features on or off".
+A new window appears with a list of features, scroll until you see "Internet Information Services" Enable it, then click on the "+" icon next to it, then find World Wide Web Services and make sure it's checked as well, and click on the "+" icon next to it, then find Application Development Features and make sure it's checked as well, click "+", and make sure CGI is checked, then press OK to apply the changes.
 </p>
 <p align="center"><img alt="Screenshot 2025-05-30 at 10 42 49 AM" src="https://github.com/user-attachments/assets/c7544d51-8011-4a1a-b769-29088f722f94" height="80%" width="80%" />
 </p>